Upper limits on persistent gravitational waves using folded data and the full covariance matrix from Advanced LIGO$'$s first two observing runs: Methods

 Similarly for the norm regularization, the expected bias can be written as

-Thus the bias is dependent on the difference between the un-regularized and regularized covariance matrices.
+Thus the bias is dependent on the difference between the unregularized and regularized covariance matrices.
 To understand its behavior, we consider two scenarios that differ in the regularization strength.
-First, when $S_{\mbox{cut}}$ or $\lambda$ is large, then the bias (Eq.~\ref{eq:bias_SVD}) becomes large and the solution(Eq.~\ref{eq:clean_SVD}) is convergent.
-Second, for small values of $S_{\mbox{cut}}$ or $\lambda$, the clean map is found to be dominated by noise (solution is under-smoothed).
-Here, opposite to the first case, the bias is small and the solution (clean map) does not converge.
+First, the bias [Eq.~(\ref{eq:bias_SVD})] tends to increase with respect to an increase in $S_{\mbox{cut}}$ or $\lambda$.
+However, with larger $S_{\mbox{cut}}$ or $\lambda$ values, the solution [Eq.~(\ref{eq:clean_SVD})] becomes stable against the rounding-off errors or the number of iteration in a linear equation solver.
+Second, for small values of $S_{\mbox{cut}}$ or $\lambda$, the clean map is found to be dominated by noise (solution is under-smoothed, i.e., the contribution of high frequency components is dominated).
+Here, opposite to the first case, the bias is small and the solution (clean map) does not converge with increasing iterations.
 This type of behavior demands a trade-off between the bias and a better deconvolution.

-The condition of the covariance matrix to achieve a convergent solution can be redefined in terms of the \textit{condition number} which is the ratio of its largest eigenvalue to the smallest.
-A large condition number ($>10^6$) for a given observation is an indication that too many modes are getting reconstructed and hence making the map estimation is an ill-conditioned problem.
+The condition of the covariance matrix to achieve a stable solution can be redefined in terms of the \textit{condition number}, which is the ratio of its largest eigenvalue to the smallest.
+A large condition number ($>10^6$) for a given observation is an indication that too many modes are getting reconstructed and hence making the map estimation an ill-conditioned problem.

-From the typical covariance matrix for radiometer searches for SGWB, it is found that the condition number $\kappa$ is greater than $\mathcal{O} (10^{17})$, hence the matrix is highly ill-conditioned.
-We are redefining the problem of setting the threshold on $S_{\mbox{cut}}$ or $\lambda$ as the problem of setting a threshold on the target condition number which optimally `recondition' the NCVM.
+For the covariance matrix computed for broadband radiometer search from recent Advanced LIGO's observing run data~\cite{O1paper,O2paper,renzini1,renzini2}, it is found that the condition number $\kappa$ for $3072$ equal area pixels is greater than $\mathcal{O} (10^{17})$, hence the matrix is highly ill-conditioned.
+We are redefining the problem of setting the threshold on $S_{\mbox{cut}}$ or $\lambda$ as the problem of setting a threshold on the target condition number which optimally ``recondition" the NCVM.

-Since the choice of regularization (so as the target condition number) plays an important role in the quality of reconstruction we need to construct an estimator for this.
+Since the choice of regularization (and the corresponding target condition number) plays an important role in the quality of reconstruction we need to construct an estimator for this.
 However, there is no unique way of determining this quality of the recovered map.
-For this work, since we are interested in point-like sources, we consider the Normalized Mean Squared Error (NMSE) as the figure of merit.
+For this work, since we are interested in point-like sources, we consider the normalized mean squared error (NMSE) as the figure of merit.
 The NMSE is defined as